sw8ng/sports-card-break-simulator/README.md

 Autograph cards contain a player's signature and are typically considered premium pulls.

 **- Relics** <br/>
 Relic cards contain pieces of player-worn or game-used memorabilia such as jersey patches.
-Some cards combine both relics and autographs.

 **Designations**